djrrb/Python-For-Visual-Designers-2020/README.md

 Between the third and fifth class sessions, each student will be asked to work on a few spreads that we will turn into a collective zine.

 Beyond the nuts and bolts of Python programming, I hope students use this opportunity to step back and consider how Python/Drawbot might affect their relationship with their tools.
-I will provide optional readings and links for students that explore this topic at their leisure, even though they may not relate directly to the course materials.
+I will provide Optional readings and links for students that explore this topic at their leisure, even though they may not relate directly to the course materials.